Fair Graph Machine Learning under Adversarial Missingness Processes: Introducing Bias via an Adversarial Missingness Process

 \section{Introducing Bias via an Adversarial Missingness Process}

-Our work investigates the role of missing sensitive values in the fairness of graph machine learning.
-Datasets with prevalent missing values often require the application of a missing data imputation method before they can be processed by a fair machine learning model.
-In this section, we focus on how the missingness process (i.e., the process that generates missing values) can lead to (intended or unintended) biases in a fair model trained using the imputed data.
-More specifically, the missingness process can induce the fair model to underestimate the bias in the imputed data.
-As a consequence, the fair model applied to the imputed data can still be inadvertently biased w.r.t. the complete data.
+We investigate the impact of missing sensitive values on fairness in graph machine learning.
+Datasets with substantial missingness typically require imputation.
+In this section, we focus on how the missingness process (i.e., the process that generates missing values) can lead to (intended or unintended) biases in a fair model trained using the imputed data, leading fair models to underestimate bias and remain unfair relative to the complete data.

+{We can describe the missingness process using a threat model.
+The asset is the graph $\mathcal{G(\mathcal{V},\mathcal{E},\mathcal{X},\mathcal{S})}$, and the threat is increasing the bias of a node classification model $f_{class}$ applied to $\mathcal{G}$.
+The vulnerability arises because the adversary can select a subset of sensitive attributes $\mathcal{V} \setminus \mathcal{V}_S$ to be missing, thereby inducing a strategically biased missingness pattern.
+Our mitigation combines missing-data imputation and fair node classification to counter such adversarial missingness.
+The attacker’s capabilities and constraints are described next in the adversarial missingness formulations introduced in this section.}

 The simplest missingness process for sensitive values is \textit{missing completely at random}---i.e., the probability of a value being missing is independent of the data.
-However, in practical scenarios, missing values are rarely random \cite{o2019potential,weber2021gender,ghani1998sampling}.
-We focus on the particular case where the missingness process is adversarial and unknown.
+However, in practical scenarios, missing values are rarely random \citep{o2019potential,weber2021gender,ghani1998sampling}.
+We focus on the particular case where the missingness process is adversarial.
 We prove that manipulating the missingness process to induce bias optimally is computationally hard.
-However, we show empirically that a simple heuristic can effectively introduce bias to an independent imputation model that simply tries to maximize imputation accuracy.
+However, a simple heuristic can effectively introduce bias to an independent imputation model that simply tries to maximize imputation accuracy.
 We formulate the problem for a given number of observed sensitive values $k$.